Intellihackz/inject/TUTORIAL.md

 4. **Broadcast** - We send the signed transaction to Injective's network
 5. **Confirmation** - The blockchain processes it and gives us a transaction hash

-Think of it like mailing a letter - you write it, sign it, put a stamp on it, and send it through the postal system.
+Think of it like writing a cheque - you fill in the amount and recipient, sign it to authorize the payment, mail it to the payee, and the bank processes it to complete the transaction.

 ### Step 6a: Setting Up Order State